scipy/scipy/doc/source/tutorial/io.rst

      1   1

-So, in Matlab, the struct array must be at least 2D, and we replicate that when we read into Scipy.
+So, in MATLAB, the struct array must be at least 2D, and we replicate that when we read into Scipy.
 If you want all length 1 dimensions squeezed out, try this: